mtorpey/wooden-ships/2-basic.md

     battle sail speed and its attitude to the wind direction.

-2. The battle sail speed of each ship is printed on the counter adjacent to the stern of the ship diagram (see II, C. 2 of Introduction to Rules).
+2. The battle sail speed of each ship is printed on the counter adjacent to the stern of the ship diagram (see *Introduction to Rules II.C.2*).
 All ships have a battle sail speed of either 3 or 4.

 3. Along with the battle sail speed the attitude of the ship in relation to the wind must be determined.
 There are four attitudes to